 And therein lies the problem.
 The US spends more per capita on health care than any other industrialized country in the world.
-The spending is driven by our high use of technology and the cost of health care.
 And before you say we have the best healthcare system in the world, let me tell you that we don’t.

-Our country ranks last or near the bottom on nearly every health-related outcome compared to other high-income countries.
-In fact, life expectancy has actually dropped in the past couple of years for the first time in decades, with death rates rising for eight of the top 10 leading causes of death.
+Our country ranks last or near the bottom on nearly every health-related outcome.
+Our life expectancy has actually dropped in the past couple of years for the first time in decades, with death rates rising for eight of the top 10 leading causes of death.
 We also have the highest rate of infant mortality, worse than Cuba, Poland, and Slovakia.

 It’s like paying for a new Mercedes and getting a 20-year-old Ford.